rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 package.
 Opcodes are described in the documentation for the [dis](https://docs.python.org/3.6/library/dis.html) module.

-### But I don't *have* the source code and am incapable of figuring how how to do a hand disassembly!
+### But I don't *have* the source code and am incapable of figuring how to do a hand disassembly!

 Well, you could learn.
 No one is born into this world knowing how to disassemble Python bytecode.
 And as Richard Feynman once said, "What